DerwenAI/strwythura/README.md

 Note: processing may take a few extra minutes the first time it runs since `PyTorch` must download a large (~2GB) file.

+If you look at the performance statistics, it takes almost twice as long to generate an interactive graph visualization as it does to perform everything else.

 The assets get serialized into these files:

   * `data/lancedb` -- vector database tables in `LanceDB`